Tips for Selecting Shower Doors

 - Measure the opening height.
 Determine the distance from the top of the tub edge or shower base to the top of the wall unit or tile wall where you want the door to be located.
 Measure vertically at both sides.
 The measurement should be to the nearest 1/16-inch.
 Select a door with a height less than or equal to the smallest of these measurements.

-Tip: Single panel doors are rarely wider than 36-inches wide.
+- Single panel doors are rarely wider than 36-inches wide.
 For larger openings, pair a door with a stationary inline panel.

-If you are considering a hinged door, be sure that the door has room to swing open without hitting any obstructions.
+- If you are considering a pivot door, be sure that the door has room to swing open without hitting any obstructions.
 Extend a tape measure to the width of the door.
 Hold one end of the tape where the door hinge will be located and pivot the other end to ensure there is clearance for opening.

-- Have aluminum, stainless steel or composite material framing the glass panel
+- Have aluminum, stainless steel or composite material framing the glass panel.

-- Include a track that collects and traps water, requiring periodic cleaning
+- Include a track that collects and traps water, requiring periodic cleaning.

-- Framed pivot shower doors only open outward
+- Framed pivot shower doors only open outward.

-- A variety of finishes are available to complement your decor
+- A variety of finishes are available to complement your decor.

-The thickness of the glass in your shower door is dependent on structural and design factors, such as whether the door is framed or frameless.
+The thickness of the glass in your shower door depends on structural and design factors, such as whether the door is framed or frameless.

-Frosted, textured or patterned glass shower doors offer varying levels of privacy and can add a stylish element to the bathroom.
+- Frosted, textured or patterned glass shower doors offer varying levels of privacy and can add a stylish element to the bathroom.